We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Fall is a gorgeous time of year, but it’s also a grueling period for yard work.
 As that stunning foliage falls from the trees, homeowners are faced with the Sisyphean task of clearing their yard of endlessly dropping debris.
-This step of lawn maintenance, important in preventing disease from hijacking your grass under the cover of wet leaves during the winter months, will be much easier if you have appropriate outdoor power equipment for the job.
-We’re here to help you identify the best leaf mulcher to clear your lawn and dispose of autumn debris.
+This step of lawn maintenance, important in preventing disease from hijacking your grass under the cover of wet leaves during the winter months, will be much easier if you have appropriate outdoor power equipment like a cordless leaf blower for the job.
+We’re here to help you identify the best leaf mulchers to clear your lawn and dispose of autumn debris.

-- Best gas leaf mulcher: Landworks Mini Wood Chipper Shredder Mulcher
+- Best gas: Landworks Mini Wood Chipper Shredder Mulcher

-- Best heavy duty leaf mulcher: Patriot Products 14 Amp Electric Wood Chipper/Leaf Shredder
+- Best heavy duty: Patriot Products 14 Amp Electric Wood Chipper/Leaf Shredder

-- Best budget leaf mulcher: Black + Decker 3 in 1 Electric Leaf Blower
+- Best budget: Black + Decker 3 in 1 Electric Leaf Blower

 What can the best leaf mulcher do?